Nursing Services

 Victoria Gardens is a privately-owned, 76-bed Long Term Care Home in the heart of Hamilton.
-It is a three-storey building built in 1995 and has been accredited for over 25 years.
+It’s current three-storey building was built in 1995.
+Victoria Gardens has been serving the community for over 50 years.

 The care you need and the quality you expect